-Figure 8 shows average particle traces for each 1×1 R_E measurement bin.
+Figure 8 shows average particle traces for each $1 \times 1 R{\rm E}$ measurement bin.
 Colors indicate where the ions will end up.
-Blue color represents ions returned to the magnetosphere (captured), red color indicate the path of particles passing the X-line (lost), ending up in the solar wind, black color indicate paths of ions transported to the dayside magnetosheath (lost).
-The top panel

-- 5 shows a case with average starting parallel velocity, the middle panel shows a case with parallel velocity 1 standard deviation below the average, and the bottom panel shows a case for parallel velocities 1 standard deviation above the average.
+Blue color represents ions returned to the magnetosphere (captured), red color indicates the path of particles passing the X-line (lost), ending up in the solar wind, and black color indicates paths of ions transported to the dayside magnetosheath (lost).
+Panel a shows a case with average starting parallel velocity, panel b shows a case with parallel velocity 1 standard deviation below the average, and panel c shows a case for parallel velocities 1 standard deviation above the average.
 We see that black lines do not show any reasonable behavior outside the magnetosphere since the T96 magnetic model fails outside the magnetosphere.
-Consequently, the traces are unreliable but the ions definitely end up in the magnetosheath.
+Consequently, the traces are unreliable, but the ions definitely end up in the magnetosheath.
 Most of the oxygen ions escape into the solar wind beyond the distant X-line.
-A fraction of the oxygen ions is convected to the plasma - 10 sheet, and a small part will escape into dayside magnetosheath.
-From our results, it takes 120 minutes on average for oxygen ions to reach distant X-line (based on average parallel $\langle v{par} \rangle$ velocities).
-That means that if oxygen ions are not convected into the plasmasheet within 120 minutes they will most likely escape beyond the distant X-line.
+A fraction of the oxygen ions is convected to the plasma sheet, and a small part will escape into the dayside magnetosheath.
+From our results, it takes 120 min on average for oxygen ions to reach the distant X-line (based on average parallel $\langle v{par} \rangle$ velocities).
+That means that if oxygen ions are not convected into the plasma sheet within 120 min they will most likely escape beyond the distant X-line.

-In figure 9 we show the results of the tracing on the sampling bins (starting positions of the tracing) i.e. the colors indicate where the tracing will end starting from each bin.
-Colors used are the same as in figure 8.
-The average cusp ion outflow is $3.9 \times 10^{24} \text{ s}^{-1}$ and the estimated percentages of oxygen flux which end up in each region are given in table 2.
+In Fig. 9 we show the results of the tracing on the sampling bins (starting positions of the tracing); i.e., the colors indicate where the tracing will end starting from each bin.
+Colors used are the same as in Fig. 8.
+The average cusp ion outflow is 3.9×10^{24} s-1 and the estimated percentages of oxygen flux which end up in each region are given in Table 2.

-From our estimation, on average 31 % of the total oxygen flux from the high altitude cusp gets convected to the plasma sheet.
-The further fate of these ions and transport inside the plasma sheet is beyond the scope of this paper, but it is reasonable to assume that a fraction of the recirculated ions are eventually lost through plasmoid ejections, through the magnetopause and other loss processes.
+From our estimation, on average 31 % of the total oxygen flux from the high-altitude cusp gets convected to the plasma sheet.
+The further fate of these ions and transport inside the plasma sheet is beyond the scope of this paper, but it is reasonable to assume that a fraction of the recirculated ions are